-Summer Convenings: During the summer of 2013, convenings of Oklahoma educators were held.
-Nearly 90 Oklahoma educators worked for two weeks to develop resources for all levels of ELA and mathematics education.
-Products included assessment guidance, instructional resources, lesson plans, curriculum maps, pacing guides, and numerous resources that led to the development of ELAOKteachers.com and
+Summer Convening's: During the summer of 2013, nearly 90 Oklahoma educators worked for two weeks to develop resources for all levels of ELA and mathematics education.
+Products included assessment guidance, instructional resources, lesson plans, curriculum maps, pacing guides, and numerous resources that led to the development of ELAOKteachers.com and OKMathTeachers.com.

-OKMathTeachers.com.
 In 2014, additional convenings were held for ELA, mathematics, and science educators to again develop resources to support educators in their implementation of OAS.